aloneInEntropy/game-projects/Dead Overlap/Brackeys Game Jam 2023.2/Mechanics.md

 Show a specified texture through dialogue.

 ## Clues Menu
 A menu in the notebook for saved clues where the Player may have missed anything.
-The Player cannot save dialogue from interactables.
+The Player cannot save dialogue from narrated interactables.

 ## Dialogue Persistence
 NPC dialogue should persist between scene changes.